Amazon Affiliate Niche Sites: The Definitive Guide

 Now, we're done with setting up the actual site, and I'll admit, it isn't usually a cakewalk.
 If you're the type of person who values your time more than being able to save a certain amount of money, you can outsource it to freelancers.
 But, I'd personally recommend outsourcing the entire site creation bit to a professional agency that specializes in it and offers a 'done-for-you' service, especially if you have the budget for it.

-Among the few services of this kind that I've tested, I can recommend only one with confidence.
+Among the few services of this kind that I've tested, I can recommend only one with confidence, and it's Human Proof Designs.
 It's an extremely value for money service geared towards both beginners and intermediate-level marketers who don't have their own team to scale the process of building a site from top to bottom.

 5. Content Strategy for Your Niche Site